CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 # Migration example 4: Uploading complex directory structures from Taito to Allas <a name="e4"></a>

 Some workflows and software create complex directory structures to store and manage data.
 You might have directories that have thousands or even millions of individual files.
-Copying these kinds of datasets from Taito to Allas will take time and won't always be straight forward.
-The most reasonable way to upload these kind of data depends on the case.
-This example shows some alternatives on how to upload them.
+Copying these kinds of datasets from Taito to Allas takes time and is not always straightforward.
+The most reasonable way to upload this kind of data depends on the case.
+This example introduces a few alternatives.

 First, we open a `screen` session on Datamangler and set up an Allas connection just like in the previous example:
 ```text
 ssh csc-username@datamangler.csc.fi
 screen